filthyrake/dogecointicker/README.md

 Installation/usage instructions

+This version features MySQL!!

+Create a database in mysql, put the relevant info in the appconfig file, and then run the initialize.py script to create your tables.

+This is clearly still a work-in-progress, but this branch is for the refactor of code to get rid of all the text files and migrate everything to MySQL.

 setup the following cron jobs (with changes made as appropriate for your paths and the location of the scripts):